 I have a headache.
 I have to go home.

 Our illustrious mascot, Sir Harrison, who inherited the throne from Sir Teddy, shown below.
-Who in the end, at 90, wore himself out with his damnable weakness for the neighborhood lookers.
+Who in the end, at 90, wore himself out with his damnable weakness for the carousing.
 A big shot, with his own house across town, overrun with cute poodles and adoring Pekinese.
 Below, Ben arriving several years ago, as every morning, to fetch Sir T for another day at the office and of course Sir T insists on driving, even though at the time he was near 80 and had had his license revoked repeatedly for thrusting his head out the driver's side window, while driving, barking at oncoming traffic.

 Sir Harrison Prowell